metal3d/drone-plugin-s2i/README.md

 To be able to have the same build solution, you need this plugin.

+**Before using this plugin**, please make sure that you know how is working "source to image".

 ## Usage

-In your .drone.yml file, you can use `metal3d/drone-plugin-s2i` - you can use that paramters:
+In your .drone.yml file, you can use `metal3d/drone-plugin-s2i` - you can use these paramters:

 - `image` (mandatory) is the "s2i" image that assembles the `target` image
 - `target` (mandatory) is the target image built with s2i `image`